 Fraud involving the manipulation of large building contracts, such as collusive bidding by contractors is not uncommon.
 Employment fraud is another common type of fraud that’s found within industries where projects require external contractors on a regular basis.
-Individuals responsible for hiring and managing the work force on such project can single-handedly manipulate the situation and commit fraud by hiring “virtual contractors” – contractors who only exist on paper but are paid nonetheless.
-The salary, of course, going in to the perpetrators’ own pocket, often through an elaborate identity fraud scheme.
+Individuals responsible for hiring and managing the workforce on such project can single-handedly manipulate the situation and commit fraud by hiring “virtual contractors” – contractors who only exist on paper but are paid nonetheless.
+The salary, of course, going into the perpetrators’ own pocket, often through an elaborate identity fraud scheme.

 This may be the result of a single rogue employee or a more sophisticated operation perpetrated by an organised group – sometimes the external contract agency supplying workers, if staffing of the project has been outsourced.

-In one case, a large building contractor became suspicious about the level of contract staffing on project.
-They had received several requests by the site manger for increased staffing.
+In one case, a large building contractor became suspicious about the level of contract staffing on a project.
+They had received several requests by the site manager for increased staffing.
 Upon visiting the site the client was unable to identify where the resources were actually being used.
 The client suspected collusion between the site manager and the procurement manager and asked Blackhawk to investigate.

 At the heart of any forensics investigation is ‘process’.
 It’s absolutely critical that the forensic integrity of evidential data is preserved, otherwise it may prove inadmissible in legal proceedings.

 We follow a universally recognised process to ensure the integrity of both the investigation and the data recovery procedure.
 Capture, Preservation, Extraction and Analysis.
 The final stage is the actual report and forensic evidence to our client.